Smudging and the use of smudge sticks have become quite popular in recent years, with white sage being the most popular

 What most of us refer to as smudge sticks are simply a bundle of dried herbs that have been wrapped together to form a sort of wand.
 You then light the tip, blow out the flame, and allow the fragrant smoke to waft through a space.

 The term “smudging” refers to a distinctly Native American ceremonial or ritual practice that involves burning herbs to purify and cleanse a space or other people.

 However, burning herbs and using aromatic smoke in ritual has been practiced since ancient times, and spans many different cultures worldwide.

 Why Use Smudge Sticks?

-Using smudge sticks, or herbal smoke bundles, as I prefer to call them, is one of my favorite ways to connect to plants and herbs in my nature-focused, spiritual practice.
+Using smudge sticks, or smoke wands, as I prefer to call them, is one of my favorite ways to connect to plants and herbs in my nature-focused, spiritual practice.

 I burn sage or cedar to ritually purify my sacred space, a tarot deck, or crystal.
 I also burn sage when I am feeling stressed, anxious, or overwhelmed.

 The aroma and sight of the smoke swirling around me has an almost magical effect at easing tension and enhancing peaceful energy.